uwacyber/cits3006/cits3006-labs/lab-1-network-security.md

 ```

 {% hint style="info" %}
-If the above code is hard to follow, please revise the scripting (e.g., CITS2003).
+If the above code is hard to follow, please revise the scripting materials (e.g., CITS2003).
 {% endhint %}

 Remember to add executable permission: